"I am like the most self-critical person... deep down it's like, it's a mess."

 But a man motivated by power buys a seat at the table.
 A man motivated by fear rebuilds the entire table.

-Type 6 (the Loyalist, the Skeptic) forms in environments where solid ground proved to be quicksand.
-Where the people who were supposed to keep you safe couldn't keep themselves safe.
-Where trust got broken before you were old enough to know what trust was.
+Type 6 (the Loyalist, the Skeptic) forms where solid ground proved to be quicksand — where the people supposed to keep you safe couldn't keep themselves safe, and trust got broken before you were old enough to know what trust was.

-Every institution that should have provided safety failed.
-The child learned: if you want solid ground, you build it yourself.
+That was Garry's childhood.
+The father drank the rent money and punched him for Bs.
+The grandmother was on opium.
+The grandfather wasn't there.
+Every institution that should have provided safety failed, and the child learned: if you want solid ground, you build it yourself.

-What confuses people is the counterphobic presentation.
+What confuses people is the flip from avoidance to aggression.
 Garry went from conflict-averse to conflict-seeking — not because the fear went away, but because therapy gave him a new relationship with it.

 "One thing that I'm starting to realize about myself is I always look for chaos," he told the SF Standard.
 "Most people want certainty.
 They want to feel comfortable.
 And then the true founders, they want to find chaos, and they want to turn chaos into order."